prabuw/prabuw.github.io/_posts/2013-09-04-nhibernate-sessionfactory-template.markdown

   _publicize_pending: '1'
 author:
 ---
-<p>After having to come up with this boilerplate code over and over again, I have decided to write it up and put it on <a href="https://github.com/pwee167/NHibernateTemplate" target="_blank">GitHub</a>.
-The code will allow you to build a Nhibernate Sessionfactory given a connection string to a database.</p>
+After having to come up with this boilerplate code over and over again, I have decided to write it up and put it on [GitHub](https://github.com/pwee167/NHibernateTemplate "Source on GitHub").
+The code will allow you to build a Nhibernate Sessionfactory given a connection string to a database.

 ```csharp
 using System;